wspgnl/SIMATIC-AX-Workshop-NL/doc/setup.md

-# Setup your TIAX project
+# Setting up a project and Apax package manager usage

 ## Goal for this training chapter